 *ROSWELL MALL [1974-1994]

-A seventh Lost Mall, not included in this write-up, does have an article on our SHOPPING MALL MUSEUM SITE.
+An eighth Lost Mall, not included in this write-up, does have an article on our SHOPPING MALL MUSEUM SITE.
 RIO SHOPPING CENTER ("RIO MALL") was officially dedicated in April 1989.
-This unorthodox (for Atlanta) mini-mall lasted only 11 years and was bulldozed in July of the year 2000.
+This unorthodox (for Atlanta) mini-mall lasted only 11 years and was bulldozed in the year 2000.

 http://shoppingmallmuseum.blogspot.com/search/label/Atlanta%27s%20Rio%20Mall

-An eighth Lost Mall also does not fit within our 1946-1979 timeline focus.
-SHANNON MALL was in operation between August 1980 and November 2010.
+A ninth Lost Mall also does not fit within our 1946-1979 timeline focus.
+In order to be inducted into the Mall Hall of Fame, a retail complex must have opened for business between 1946 and 1979.
+SHANNON MALL was in operation between 1980 and 2010.
 The complex went through various renovations and name changes before being entirely demolished in 2014.

-In the 2020s, two Greater Atlanta malls were technically still in operation, but teetering toward Lost Mall status;
+In the mid-2020s, two Greater Atlanta malls were technically still in operation, but teetering toward Lost Mall status;

 *NORTHLAKE MALL [1971]